Implementing Grassroots Logic Programs with Multiagent Transition Systems and AI (Full Version): Detailed madGLP Example Traces

 \mypara{Global Link Summary}

 After Stage 2b, the active global links are:

-The ``Direction'' column indicates dataflow: V flows from $q$ to $p$, while Xs2 flows from $p$ to $q$ (normal case).
+The ``Direction'' column indicates dataflow: V flows from $q$ to $p$ (the monitor writes the value), while Xs2 flows from $p$ to $q$ (the client writes events).
 Entries exist only at the receiving end; \texttt{global\_send} goals exist only at the sending end.